(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Partial nephrectomy

-Which type is right for you depends on where the tumor is located, how big it is, how many tumors you have, and whether the cancer has spread to nearby lymph nodes or distant organs.
+Which type is right for a particular patient depends on where the tumor is located, how big it is, how many tumors the patient has, and whether the cancer has spread to nearby lymph nodes or distant organs.

-Radical nephrectomy: As with a simple nephrectomy, this one involves removing an entire kidney.
-However, a radical nephrectomy also involves removal of the adrenal gland (which sits atop the kidney) and a section of the ureter (the tube that leads to the bladder).
+This surgery involves removing an entire kidney, a section of the ureter (the tube that leads to the bladder) and potentially the adrenal gland (which sits atop the kidney).
 Fatty tissue surrounding the kidney also may be excised.

-Your doctor is likely to recommend a radical nephrectomy if your tumor is large or is located in the middle of your kidney, or if you have multiple tumors in one kidney.
-Also, a radical nephrectomy may be recommended if the cancer has spread to your lymph nodes or other organs.
+The care team is likely to recommend a radical nephrectomy if the kidney tumor is large or is located in the middle of the kidney, or if multiple tumors are present in one kidney.
+Also, a radical nephrectomy may be recommended if the cancer has spread to the lymph nodes or other organs.

 Some kidney tumors grow directly in the renal vein and enter the vena cava, the largest vein in the body, on its way to the heart.
-In this case, you need a cardiovascular surgeon to assist with the removal of your kidney.
+In this case, a cardiovascular surgeon will assist with the kidney removal surgery.

-Partial nephrectomy: During a partial nephrectomy, the surgeon removes only the diseased section of your kidney.
+During a partial nephrectomy, the surgeon removes only the diseased section of the kidney.
 This is the preferred treatment for those whose cancer is in the early stages.

-If you have a single tumor that’s smaller than 4 cm, your surgeon is likely to recommend a partial nephrectomy.
+If the patient has a single tumor that’s smaller than 4 cm, the surgeon is likely to recommend a partial nephrectomy.
 However, a partial nephrectomy may be performed on tumors as large as 7 cm.

-An advantage to a partial nephrectomy is that you still have a working kidney.
-Also, the surgeon makes a smaller incision with a partial nephrectomy than with a radical nephrectomy, which likely means fewer side effects and a faster recovery.
+An advantage to a partial nephrectomy is that the patient still has a working kidney.
+Also, the surgeon makes a smaller incision with a partial nephrectomy than with a radical nephrectomy, which likely means fewer surgery side effects and a faster recovery.

-• Laparoscopic: This is a minimally invasive approach.
-The surgeon makes small cuts in your abdomen and inserts a video camera and the medical instruments necessary to remove your entire kidney or part of it.
+Laparoscopic nephrectomy: This is a minimally invasive approach.
+The surgeon makes small cuts in the patient's abdomen and inserts a video camera and the medical instruments necessary to remove the entire kidney or part of it.

-• Robotic: This is also a minimally invasive approach.
-Working from a computer workstation near the operating table, your surgeon is able to control robotic arms and use them to make incisions and to remove your kidney or part of your kidney.
+Robotic nephrectomy: This is also a minimally invasive approach.
+Working from a computer workstation near the operating table, the surgeon is able to control robotic arms and use them to make incisions and to remove the entire kidney or part of it.

 Laparoscopic and robotic surgery may take longer than traditional open surgery, but they may allow for a quicker recovery than open surgery.
-Your scars may fade with time.
+The patient's scars may fade with time.

-Neither minimally invasive approach may be possible if your tumor measures more than 7 cm, or if it’s grown into the renal vein or spread to nearby lymph nodes.
+Neither minimally invasive approach may be possible if the tumor measures more than 7 cm, or if it’s grown into the renal vein or spread to nearby lymph nodes.

 Laparoscopic and robotic nephrectomies require special expertise.
-You should look for a surgeon who has this expertise if this is your appropriate option.
+The patient should look for a surgeon who has this expertise if this is his or her preferred option.

 How to prepare for nephrectomy